Financial Wellbeing

 Budgeting & Spending

 A budget is a plan that shows you how much money you make and how much you spend.
-However, there is no one way to budget; popular budgeting strategies include the 50/30/20 rule, pay yourself first, zero-based budget, and envelop budget.
+However, there is no one way to budget; popular budgeting strategies include the 50/30/20 rule, pay yourself first, zero-based budget, and envelope budget.

 Money Habitudes® is a solitaire-like card game designed to help individuals gain insight into and potentially alter their spending habits.
 If you are interested in events using these cards, contact Suzanne Holloway (suzanne.holloway@ufl.edu).